ofelipechan/new-hire-test-master/docs/exercise.md

 Aside from working within node, the db and server-side framework is of your choice.
 If you have any questions please email casper@verifi.media or ryan@verifi.media

 ##### Dupe Notes
-- 3 versions of "Altar" (2 of 3 contain a null field) - ok
+- 3 versions of "Altar" (2 of 3 contain a null field)
-- 2 versions of "Work" (1 array is missing 2nd artist) - ok
+- 2 versions of "Work" (1 array is missing 2nd artist)
-- 2 versions of "Divide" (1 upc is an empty string) - ok
+- 2 versions of "Divide" (1 upc is an empty string)
-- 2 versions of "Goddess" (1 artist array is empty) - ok
+- 2 versions of "Goddess" (1 artist array is empty)
-- 2 versions of "Hayley Kyoko" (no differences in data) - ok
+- 2 versions of "Hayley Kyoko" (no differences in data)
 - 2 versions of "Years & Years" (1 contains an empty genre [])
 - 2 version of "Ed Sheeran" (1 has a spotify id w/ an empty string)
 - 2 labels intentionally contain a null distributor field